 I just whipped it up in no time!
 Oh, so now we’re talking healthy AND easy!
 Life is good.

-With buying a 8oz jar of cacao butter, something I have never used before but a quick tweet at The Mustard Seed Food Coop confirming they sold it, I decided to make a double batch.
+With buying a 8oz jar of cacao butter, something I have never used before but a quick tweet at a local health food store confirmed they sold it, I decided to make a double batch.
 I did also added an extra tablespoon heaping of cacao powder and omitted the peppermint oil on account I didn’t have any.
 AND……..
 I like contrast flavor of chocolate and sea salt, so there was a tiny dash of course sea salt added to the top.

 100g (3 ½ ounces) cacao butter, melted

 10 drops organic peppermint oil – make sure it is food grade (optional)

 1 – Melt the cacao butter in a small saucepan over low heat, then allow it to cool.

 2 – Add the maple syrup to the cooled cacao butter, then stir in the cacao powder and mix to blend well.